George David Cummins

-George David Cummins (December 11, 1822 – June 26, 1876) was an American Anglican Bishop and founder of the Reformed Episcopal Church.
+George David Cummins (December 11, 1822 – June 26, 1876) was an American Anglican bishop and founder of the Reformed Episcopal Church.

 Life and career

 He was born in Delaware on December 11, 1822.
 Cummins graduated from Dickinson College, located in Carlisle, Pennsylvania, in 1841, and entered the Methodist ministry.

 In 1845, he took orders in the Protestant Episcopal Church.
 After serving as rector of Episcopal parishes in Virginia, Washington, and Chicago, Cummins was appointed Assistant Bishop of Kentucky in 1866.

 A staunch Evangelical of Reformed doctrine, Cummins opposed the influences of Ritualism and the Anglo-Catholic Oxford Movement.
 In 1873, he was criticized for receiving communion with ministers outside of the Protestant Episcopal Church and resigned his position.
-He then founded the Reformed Episcopal Church, of which he was the first presiding bishop, in New York City.
+He then founded the Reformed Episcopal Church, of which he was the first presiding bishop, in New York City and where he founded the First Reformed Episcopal Church.
+A tremendous reference that gets no visibility or discussion and that details the Bishop's life, attitudes, beliefs, and career are given by his wife, Alexandrine, in the Memoirs.